gruntwork-io/docs/docs/2.0/docs/patcher/tutorials/applying-first-patch.md

 ![Click on "Run workflow" to manually trigger patcher](/img/patcher/tutorials/patcher_gh_update_action_button.png)

 At this point the action will begin.
-After a few seconds you should see a new action run, and when it's complete a new pull request will be open in your repository including the updated code.
+After a few seconds you should see a new action run, and when it's complete a new pull request will be opened in your repository containing the updated code.

 ![The workflow completed successfully](/img/patcher/tutorials/patcher_gh_update_action_complete.png)